The first step in evaluating a Social Security disability claim is determining whether a claimant is performing “substantial gainful activity” or SGA.

 Work That Is Less Than Three (3) Months

-Social Security will consider work of three months or less to be an “unsuccessful work attempt” if you stopped working, or you reduced your work and earnings below the substantial gainful activity earnings level, because of a disabling impairment or because of the removal of special conditions which took into account your impairment and permitted you to work.
+Social Security considers work of three months or less to be an “unsuccessful work attempt” if you stopped working, or you reduced your work and earnings below the substantial gainful activity earnings level, because of a disabling impairment or because of the removal of special conditions that took into account your impairment and allowed you to work.
+If work is considered an “unsuccessful work attempt,” then such work will not be counted against the claimant in a Social Security disability claim.